7 Great Sources Of Vitamin D You Might Not Have Thought Of

 Fish

 A classic suggestion for good reason.
-Fish is rich in Vitamin D – especially oily dishy like salmon, mackerel, tuna and sardines.
+Fish is rich in Vitamin D – especially oily fish like salmon, mackerel, tuna and sardines.
 If you don’t like eating fish, consider taking cod liver oil supplements.

 Oysters